vinta/awesome-python/README.md

     * [try](https://github.com/timofurrer/try) - A dead simple CLI to try out python packages - It's never been easier.
     * [mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
     * [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting.
+    * [directree](https://github.com/shreydesai/directree) - Eloquently prints and exports the folder structure of your project.

 ## Downloader